brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ Key bindings are required.

-^ For this to really work, you need proper key bindings to collapse and unfold, but also to jump between methods and whitespace.
+^ For this to really work, you need proper key bindings to collapse and unfold, but also to jump between methods and whitespacing.

 ---

 ![-](./aestetics-3.png)

 ^ This is the current example with better fonts and code folding.
-There's one more change I want to propose to reduce the cognitive load when reading this code.
+There's one more change I want to propose to make this code easier to read.

 ---